Roblox/creator-docs/content/en-us/cloud/open-cloud/oauth2-overview.md

 A **refresh token** is for refreshing an authorization session.
 An app can use the refresh token to obtain a new full token set, including an access token, a refresh token, and an ID token.
 A refresh token:

-- Has a lifetime of six month.
+- Is valid for 6 months.

-- Can be used after the access token expires.
+- Can only be used once to refresh tokens before it expires.

-- Can be invalidated before it expires if an app user revokes the authorization from user settings.
+- Can be invalidated before it expires if an app user revokes the authorization.

 ### ID Token